isomerpages/mpa-safetyatsea/pages/about-us.md

 <div class="col is-3 mb-4"><img src="images/logos/Maritime_Singapore_Logo.png" style="width:50%" class="img-fluid"></div>
 <div class="col is-9 mb-4 text-justify">
 <h5 class="abt-title">Maritime Singapore</h5>
-<div>Maritime Singapore is a thriving ecosystem comprising our global hub port, shipping and maritime services, where the international community meets, and where ideas and opportunities abound.
-And behind the driving force of this maritime ecosystem is the Maritime and Port Authority of Singapore.</div>
+<div><p>Maritime Singapore is a thriving ecosystem comprising our global hub port, shipping and maritime services, where the international community meets, and where ideas and opportunities abound.
+And behind the driving force of this maritime ecosystem is the Maritime and Port Authority of Singapore.</p></div>
 </div>
 </div>
 </div>